I wrote about this topic recently and the response was rather positive. If you haven’t read Part 1, give it a whirl after you’ve read this one.

 The main problem is that many of these venues have a device that cuts off the power when the sound hits a predefined level.
 I have seen the power cut out during the first dance.
 These devices are incredibly sensitive.
 In fact, they are often triggered by the guests!
 Yes, even a bit of drunken banter can trip the sound limiter.

 Once again, it must be incredibly frustrating for the venue.
 The sound limiter is generally a requirement for their operating license.
 I can’t picture any sound-minded manager that would ask for such a device.
-It’s usually a compromise between the neighbours and local council.
+It’s usually a compromise between the neighbours and the local council.

 Advantage DJs is perfectly capable of working with these restraints.
 The point of this article is to help you get more VALUE from your entertainment.
 If you want to party the night away and enjoy some bull-busting bass tones, I suggest you pick a venue that can allow it.